San-Diego-Lions/constitution/index.md

 The Annual General Meeting and all Special General Meetings shall be called by circular addressed to each Member at least fourteen (14) days previous to each meeting.

-The Club Constitution may be amended at any General Meeting or Annual General Meeting, provided that fifteen days written notice of such amendment, citing the Constitution clauses to be changed when appropriate, has been given to all eligible voting members.
+The Club Constitution may be amended at any General Meeting or Annual General Meeting, provided that fourteen (14) days written notice of such amendment, citing the Constitution clauses to be changed when appropriate, has been given to all eligible voting members.
 Each amendment must have a proposer and seconder, the names of whom should appear on the intended amendment.

 ## Members' Voting